-The main technical components of FinDock Core are present in every FinDock installation.
-Some installations might include extension packages with separate components.
-These components are described in their respective articles.
+The main technical components of FinDock are present in every FinDock installation.
+FinDock installations can include extension packages which introduce components for specific payment processors ("payment extension") or a payment data source ("source connector").
+These extensions are described in their respective articles.

-The full FinDock solution consists of several packages, each containing specific logic for their task.
+The full FinDock solution consists of several packages.
 Most FinDock installations consist of at least:

 - FinDock Core package